What Causes Autism?

 Research shows that autism often runs in families, meaning genes play a part in how it develops.
 Twin studies have helped us understand this, showing that identical twins are more likely to both be autistic than non-identical twins.

 At the same time, genes aren’t the whole story.
-Even twins with the same DNA can have different experiences, so environment and development also play a role.
+Even twins with the same DNA can have different experiences, so environment and development also play an important role.
 Autism is shaped by a mix of factors that make each person wonderfully unique.

 Some rare genetic conditions, such as Fragile X or Rett syndrome, can include autistic traits.
 Identifying these can help families access the right support.